Home > Motors

 GR Corolla

 Toyota’s Corolla has long been a bastion of reliability, economy, and steadfast transportation.
-If you want to stir your gears, you’ll have to opt for the saucy GR Corolla, which is exclusively available with a six-speed intelligent Manual Transmission (iMT) with rev-matching.
+If you want to stir your gears, you’ll have to opt for the saucy GR Corolla, which added an automatic transmission option for the first time last year, but is still equipped with a six-speed intelligent Manual Transmission (iMT) with rev-matching.

-GR Corolla’s short throw shifter and moderately tuned clutch keep drivers engaged with hands-on thrills.
-Reimagined by Gazoo Racing, this all-wheel drive hot hatch is seriously motivated by the compact-yet-powerful G16E-GTS turbocharged, three-cylinder engine that outputs an impressive 300 horsepower.
+GR Corolla’s short-throw shifter and moderately tuned clutch keep drivers engaged with hands-on thrills.
+Reimagined by Gazoo Racing, this all-wheel-drive hot hatch is seriously motivated by the compact yet powerful G16E-GTS turbocharged, three-cylinder engine that outputs an impressive 300 horsepower, with torque at 295 pound-feet.

 Supra